openshift/enhancements/enhancements/installer/compact-plus-worker.md

 ### API Extensions

-- Sets the `infrastructureTopology` field to the value of`ControlPlaneTopology` in the `config.openshift.io/v1/infrastructure` CR called `cluster`, which is created during the install process, when the number of workers is 1.
+- Sets the `infrastructureTopology` field to the value of `controlPlaneTopology` in the `config.openshift.io/v1/infrastructure` CR called `cluster`, which is created during the install process, when the number of workers is 1.